apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 Still, 17% is not nothing!
 Especially in the small sample sizes of municipal polling.
 While TEAM’s votes are likely to come from a mix of cranky old landowners and low-information voters, they may pull enough votes to play spoiler for development-skeptical candidates running for ABC, the NPA, or perhaps the Greens.

-On the other hand, Hardwick’s candidacy is helpful for progressive parties’ get out the vote efforts.
+On the other hand, Hardwick’s candidacy is helpful for progressive parties’ "get out the vote" efforts.
 Her rhetoric and actions are so antithetical to the values of leftist and urbanist voters that the mere chance of her being Mayor could help get folks out of bed and into polling stations come October 15.
 Seriously, [do not let this person become mayor](https://twitter.com/shaunasylvester/status/1569743816072040451).

 <a name="bonus"></a>
 ## Bonus Round: The not-independents